 The most well-known measurement to classify the progression of Male Pattern Baldness is known as the Norwood-Hamilton Scale.
-This scale ranges from level 1, which is little or no hair loss, to level 7—severe baldness with only a rim of hair remaining.
+This scale ranges from level I, which is little or no hair loss, to level VII—severe baldness with only a rim of hair remaining.

-While the Norwood scale is helpful in broadly categorizing male pattern hair loss, there are many, many men who do not fall neatly into one of these boxes or suffer from a different hair loss condition.
+While the Norwood Scale is helpful in broadly categorizing male pattern hair loss, there are men who do not fall into one of these boxes or suffer from a different hair loss condition.

 Hair loss in patches, diffused shedding of hair, breaking hair shafts, or hair loss associated with redness, scaling, pain or rapid progression is probably indicative of a condition other than Male Pattern Baldness.
 These different types of hair loss can be caused by medical conditions, poor nutrition, certain medications, stress or other factors.
 If any of these symptoms are present in conjunction with hair loss, it is recommended to consult a physician.

 Male pattern Baldness is caused by a hormone called dihydrotestosterone (DHT), which is converted from testosterone in the scalp.
 Over time, DHT builds up around the hair follicle, thinning or “miniaturizing” the hair and ultimately stopping growth.
 The follicle regresses as a result, causing each new hair that cycles through the follicle to be gradually thinner than the previous one.
 Eventually the follicle shuts down altogether, ending hair growth completely and permanently.

 Both a follicle’s resistance to DHT and the levels of DHT in the scalp are genetically determined, which explains why some people go bald and others do not.
 The gene can be inherited from both the mother and the father, so men with balding relatives (on either side of the family) have increased odds of losing their hair too.